h4nzs/chat-lite/app-guide.md

 }
 ```

-#### 2. Store Message Validation
+#### 2. Store Message Validation and Merging
 **File: `web/src/store/chat.ts`**
-- Added validation for message objects in `socket.on("message:new")` event handler
+- Added validation in socket "message:new" event handler
-- Added validation for initial message loading in `openConversation`
+- Added validation in `openConversation` function for initial message loading
-- Added validation for loading older messages in `loadOlderMessages`
+- Added validation in `loadOlderMessages` function
-- Added validation for message acknowledgments in `sendMessage`
+- Added validation in `sendMessage` acknowledgment handler
-- Added validation to `addOptimisticMessage` function
-- Added validation to `replaceMessageTemp` function
+- Added `mergeMessages` helper function to safely merge messages
-- Improved `markMessageError` with existence checks
+- Updated all message setters to use immutable merging instead of replacement

 #### 3. Message Filtering
-- Invalid messages are now filtered out using `filter(item => item !== null)` after decryption/processing
+- Invalid messages are now filtered out with proper warnings instead of causing crashes
-- This prevents null/undefined messages from entering message arrays
+- Empty string messages are now allowed (they were previously filtered out)

 ### Backend Fixes: